bbauska/zombiePolitics/README.md

 that want to narrow the meaning of political freedom and social citizenship.
-The production of such knowledge must be connected to the urgent call to revitalize the language of civic education and ethical imagination as part of a broader discourse of political agency and critical citizenship in a global world.
+The production of such knowledge must be connected to the urgent call to revitalize the language of civic education and ethical imagination as part of a broader discourse of political agency and critical citizenship in a global world.</p>

-Reclaiming the connection between the political and the ethical imagination as a pedagogical act may be one of the most crucial challenges facing the American public in the twenty-first century If the institutions and conditions for a critical for­ mative culture of questioning and civic engagement necessary for think.ing beyond
+<p>Reclaiming the connection between the political and the ethical imagination
+as a pedagogical act may be one of the most crucial challenges facing the American public in the twenty-first century If the institutions and conditions for a critical for­ mative culture of questioning and civic engagement necessary for think.ing beyond